Mendasp/NS2Plus/README.md

 =================
 Past NS2+ features now included in vanilla NS2:
 =================
+- [272] Modified vanilla scoreboard to make it usable at low resolutions.
+It will automatically scroll to your position if you are in RR or in a team.
+You can use the mousewheel, home/end/pgup/pgdn or click and drag to scroll.
+- [272] Scoreboard shows the Commander background in yellow instead of the name, so you can identify rookie players that are commanding.
+- [272] Medpacks, ammo, and catpacks can be picked up from any height difference.
 - [270] Scoreboard displays the number of connecting players.
 - [270] In the voice request menu you can now select items by moving the mouse past them (similar to NS1).
 - [270] Building range circles now use decals instead of models.